 New Relic infrastructure integrations include an Amazon Elastic Classic Load Balancing (ELB) integration for reporting Classic ELB data to New Relic.
 This document explains the integration's features, how to activate it, and what data can be reported.

 New Relic's integration for Amazon Elastic Classic Load Balancing (ELB) reports ELB data, including HTTP code message counts, healthy and unhealthy host counts, latency times, and ELB configuration states.
-AWS integration data is also available for querying and chart creation in New Relic One.
+AWS integration data is also available for querying and chart creation.

 Amazon offers three types of load balancers: Classic Load Balancer, Application Load Balancer (ALB), and Network Load Balancer (NLB).
 New Relic also offers an ALB/NLB integration to monitor the last two types of load balancers.